ctrueden/equilibrium/_pages/events/case-14e04.md

 Freki tries to pin down the birds about the nature of his power, in an attempt to get at the truth of his lost memory.
 But Munin seems spooked ("...I can't remember.
 I should remember...") and the birds fly off and vanish.
 Huh.

-Freki asks Hugen mentally if they need his help, and Hugen says they are OK, but implores Freki: "she is the power of memory.
+Freki asks Hugin mentally if they need his help, and Hugin says they are OK, but implores Freki: "she is the power of memory.
 She should remember.
 Find the truth."

 Callie realizes that the forgetting effect (which is neither a blessing nor a curse, but some kind of anti-divination magic) is from Bec and Vondal offering secrets to Vecna.
 Dammit!